One-Page Resume Guide: Templates & Examples

 Is a 1.5-page resume okay?

-If your resume is one-and-a-half pages, we recommend reducing it to a single page or adding relevant and high-quality content to fill two complete pages.
+If your resume is one and a half pages long, we recommend reducing it to a single page or adding relevant and high-quality content to fill two complete pages.

-Wondering how to shorten a resume to one page?
-Consider removing older or less significant positions, coursework or certifications and adjusting formatting, spacing or font size to help fit everything onto one page.
+To shorten your resume, consider removing older or less significant positions, coursework or certifications and adjusting formatting, spacing or font size to help fit everything onto one page.

 If you have extensive work experience, relevant accomplishments or additional qualifications worth showcasing, you may consider extending your resume to two full pages.